Dennis, Massachusetts: Government

-The town of Dennis is governed by an open town meeting form of government, and is led by a board of selectmen, which delegates day-to-day operations to a town administrator.
-The town has a police department, and the fire department headquartered near the intersection of Routes 28 and 134 with a branch station off of Route 6A.
-There are post offices in each of the five villages, as well as libraries.
+The town of Dennis is governed by an open town meeting form of government and is led by a board of selectmen, which delegates day-to-day operations to a town administrator.
+The town has a police department, and the fire department is headquartered near the intersection of Routes 28 and 134 with a branch station off of Route 6A.
+There are libraries in each of the five villages.
 The central library is located in Dennis Port, and all are a part of the Cape Libraries Automated Materials Sharing library network.
 The town operates its own landfill, located southeast of the junction of Routes 6 and 134.

 Dennis is represented in the Massachusetts House of Representatives in the First Barnstable District.
 The town is represented in the Massachusetts Senate as a part of the Cape and Islands District, which includes all of Cape Cod (except the towns of Bourne, Falmouth, and Sandwich), and the islands of Martha's Vineyard and Nantucket.
 The town is patrolled by the Second (Yarmouth) Barracks of Troop D of the Massachusetts State Police.

-Dennis in the Massachusetts 9th congressional district and represented by William Keating.
+Dennis is in the Massachusetts 9th congressional district and represented by William Keating.
 The state's senior (Class II) member of the United States Senate, elected in 2012, is Elizabeth Warren.
 The junior (Class I) senator, elected in 2013, is Ed Markey.

 Education

 Dennis shares its school system with Yarmouth to form the Dennis-Yarmouth Regional School District.
 The town itself operates the Ezra H. Baker School, which serves students from pre-kindergarten through third grade.
-The Nathaniel H. Wixon Middle School, which serves grades 4 and 5 from Dennis and Yarmouth and Mattacheese Middle school serves grades 6 and 7 from Dennis and Yarmouth.
-High school students attend Dennis-Yarmouth Regional High School in Yarmouth.
+Students in grades 4 through 7 attend Dennis-Yarmouth Intermediate/Middle School.
+High school students and 8th graders attend Dennis-Yarmouth Regional High School in Yarmouth.
 Students are not officially contracted to any vocational high schools; private schools can be found in each of the neighboring towns.